EmeraldCoasttt/Brickonium-Boutique/README.md

 # Installation instructions:

--Locate your ManicMiners folder
+1. Locate your ManicMiners folder
--Open Textures folder
+2. Open Textures folder
--Copy and paste files from this mod into the apppropriate folders
+3. Copy and paste files from this mod into the apppropriate folders